PetoiCamp/OpenCat/SkillLibrary/Readme.md

 3. Integrate the skill directly into the OpenCat main code.
 But it requires a deeper understanding of the [data structure](https://bittle.petoi.com/11-tutorial-on-creating-new-skills).

-You can create new skills with the [Skill Composer](https://docs.petoi.com/desktop-app/skill-composer) and you are welcome to share your skills by sending merge requests to this folder.
+You can check the [Video Tutorial](https://youtu.be/kyN5vFY9fAI) and create new skills with the [Skill Composer](https://docs.petoi.com/desktop-app/skill-composer).

+You are welcome to share your skills by sending merge requests to this folder.

 ```
 # Name: Model-ShortSkillName